kiddico/Reddit-Sidebar-Hider/README.md

 ---

 #### Firefox
-If you're in firefox, a slightly older version is available on the firefox store, and a newer vewsion will be up soon!
+If you're a firefox user the only option right now is to download it through the firefox store thingy.
+If the store won't work for you well, that sucks, cause it's the only option.
+Mozilla doesn't like it when people play with their toys so you need to install a special edition of firefox, and bla bla bla.
+Just use the store.

 You can get it [here](https://addons.mozilla.org/en-US/firefox/addon/reddit-sidebar-getter-ridder/).